hyperledger/indy-hipe/text/protocol-discovery/README.md

 [![sample disclose](disclose.png)](disclose.json)

-The `protocols` field is a JSON object that contains zero or more keys that match the query.
-Each key is a protocol version (fully qualified message family identifier such as `did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/tictactoe/1.0`).
-Its value is a JSON object that enumerates the roles the responding agent can play in the associated protocol, and, optionally, the message types it can *receive* (not send).
+The `protocols` field is a JSON array of __protocol support descriptor__ objects that match the query.
+Each descriptor has a `pid` that contains a protocol version (fully qualified message family identifier such as `did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/tictactoe/1.0`), plus a `roles` array that enumerates the roles the responding agent can play in the associated protocol.

 Response messages say, "Here are some protocols I support that matched your query, and some things I can do with each one."